iDigitalFlame/RaspberryPi/README.md

 - Auto DHCP for eth0
 - Read-only Root
 - BTRFS Cache partition
+- Local Console via UART

-The install script requires a valid ArchLinux tar blob, which one of the following can be used:
+The install script requires a valid ArchLinuxARM tar blob, which one of the following can be used:

 - [ARM7 (Pi1-Pi4/PiZero(W)/PiZero2)](http://os.archlinuxarm.org/os/ArchLinuxARM-rpi-armv7-latest.tar.gz)